The Sensitive Business Risk process

 Sensitive business transactions referred to our team of sustainability experts

-The online tool stores the relevant sustainability risk information for these sectors and is regularly updated to reflect new risk developments.
-It thus provides our underwriters with an efficient means to check the potential impact of their transactions on human rights, labour rights and the environment.
+The online tool stores the relevant sustainability risk information for these sectors and thus provides our underwriters with an efficient means to check the potential impact of their transactions on human rights, labour rights and the environment.
 For transactions that reveal low to medium risks, they need to carry out additional due diligence based on industry and country advice provided by the tool.

 This decision takes the form of a binding recommendation either to go ahead with the transaction, to go ahead with certain conditions attached, or to abstain.
 If there is disagreement about the recommendation, the case can be escalated to the next management level and, ultimately, to the Group Chief Risk Officer and the Group Executive Committee.